yuy1-kpit/new-project/README.md

 # new-project
-Here is the task 1 and task two for Python session
+Here is the task 1 and task 2 for Python session